-In the event of a violation of the provisions of § 59-3 of this chapter, the Village Clerk shall serve or cause to be served, either personally or by mall, a written notice upon the owner, occupant, lessee, agent, tenant or person having charge of the land where such violation occurs to comply with the provisions of this chapter within ten (10) days after the service of such notice, the Village of Port Dickinson shall cause such motor vehicle or parts thereof prohibited by § 59-3 of this chapter to be removed and destroyed and such nuisance to be suppressed.
+In the event of a violation of the provisions of § 59-3 of this chapter, the Village Clerk shall serve or cause to be served, either personally or by mall, a written notice upon the owner, occupant, lessee, agent, tenant or person having charge of the land where such violation occurs to comply with the provisions of this chapter.
+If the person so served fails or refuses to comply with the provisions of this chapter within ten (10) days after the service of such notice, the Village of Port Dickinson shall cause such motor vehicle or parts thereof prohibited by § 59-3 of this chapter to be removed and destroyed and such nuisance to be suppressed.
 The cost incurred by the village in causing the removal and destruction of any such motor vehicle, motor vehicles or parts thereof shall be assessed against the land where the violation occurs, shall constitute a lien thereon and shall be collected as provided by law.